robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 ---
 layout: post
-title: "PFAB X: First-class functions and dependency injection"
+title: "PFAB 10: First-class functions and dependency injection"
 published: false
 ---
-In the previous edition of PFAB[TODO] we began looking at a program that analyzes WhatsApp message logs, written by Adarsh Rao.
+In the [previous edition of PFAB][pfab9] we began looking at a program that analyzes WhatsApp message logs, written by Adarsh Rao.
 We discussed some of the tradeoffs between taking a *batch* approach - where we load and process many records at once - and a *streaming* approach - where we load one record at a time, fully process it, and only then load and process the next record.
 We focussed in particular on how to write a clean batch pipeline.
 This week we're going to look at how to make a *modular* streaming pipeline by using *first-class functions* and *dependency injection*.

-This edition is advanced stuff - this series isn't called "Programming Feedback for Advanced Beginners" for nothing.
+This edition contains advanced, challenging material - this series isn't called "Programming Feedback for Advanced Beginners" for nothing.
 If after reading this post you think "OK, that's nice and all but I have no idea how to use any of it in my own code" then that's fine and normal.
 My hope is that the next time you come across some code written in this style then you'll think "oh I see what they're doing here."
 Then the time after you'll start to really see what's going on, and eventually you'll be writing this type of code yourself in your sleep.

+[Here's the code from last week for reference.][adarsh-code]

 ## Moaning about our un-modular streaming code